Pre-eclampsia: Physical activity

 There is insufficient evidence to recommend either exercise or strict bedrest as preventive measures of pre-eclampsia.

 Smoking cessation

 In low-risk pregnancies, the association between cigarette smoking and a reduced risk of pre-eclampsia has been consistent and reproducible across epidemiologic studies.
 High-risk pregnancies (those with pregestational diabetes, chronic hypertension, history of pre-eclampsia in a previous pregnancy, or multifetal gestation) showed no significant protective effect.
 The reason for this discrepancy is not definitively known; research supports speculation that the underlying pathology increases the risk of pre-eclampsia to such a degree that any measurable reduction of risk due to smoking is masked.
-However, the damaging effects of smoking on overall health and pregnancy outcomes outweighs the benefits in decreasing the incidence of pre-eclampsia.
-It is recommended that smoking be stopped prior to, during and after pregnancy.
+However, the damaging effects of smoking on overall health and pregnancy outcomes outweigh the benefits in decreasing the incidence of pre-eclampsia.
+It is recommended that smoking be stopped before, during, and after pregnancy.